jonathanconway/amp-code-test-jonathan-conway/readme.md

 - Git
 - Grunt or Gulp (we use gulp here)

+Lastly, your ability to follow a brief or a spec.

 ## Stuff you can leave out

 - minification & concatenation